Johann Hieronymus Chemnitz

 Although neither of the two authors use the binomial system, they are regarded as the authors of many species which were first described in this work.
-Chemnitz used many specimens from cabinet of curiosities of the king of Denmark whose conservator was Lorenz Spengler (1720–1807).
+Chemnitz used many specimens from the cabinet of curiosities of the king of Denmark whose conservator was Lorenz Spengler (1720–1807).

 Chemnitz began with a collection of half shells before collecting whole shells.
 His patron was Christian Hee Hwass (1731–1803).

-The 5th volume describes and portrays many shells from New Zealand and some from Australia collected during Cook's voyages into the Pacific.
+The fifth volume describes and portrays many shells from New Zealand and some from Australia collected during Cook's voyages into the Pacific.